MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/publish-saas-offer-app.md

 ## Remove a SaaS offer from your app

-If you unlink a SaaS offer included in your Teams store listing, you must republish your app to see the change in the store.
+If you unlink a SaaS offer included in your Teams Store listing, you must republish your app to see the change in the Teams Store.

 1. Go to the [Developer Portal](https://dev.teams.microsoft.com/) and select **Apps**.
 1. On the **Apps** page, select the app you're removing the offer from.